wireviz/WireViz/readme.md

 * Allows more than one connector per side, as well as loopbacks
 * Allows for easy-autorouting for 1-to-1 wiring

+_Note_: WireViz is not designed to represent the complete wiring of a system.
+Its main aim is to document the construction of individual wires and harnesses.

 ## Example

 WireViz input file: